diablodale/dp.docs/docs/_max/attributes/skelcompute.md

  * Flip and undistort frames on integrated Intel GPU `@opencl intel`
  * and the remaining features run on your CPU

-I recommend testing to discover which settings meet your needs for hardware, latency, and throughput.
+Test to discover which settings meet your needs for hardware, latency, and throughput.
 You can have significant performance improvements! :smile:

+DirectML is built into Windows and requires no downloads.
+Other compute engines like CUDA and TensorRT have additional download requirements.
+Consult your plugin setup documentation for details.

 > :memo: The second parameter of `@skelcompute` is the name of the device or
 > the numeric index (starting with 0) of the device. *Name* of the device is recommended.